orev7s/quicklauncher/README.md

 ⚙️ **Command-Line Arguments** - Pass custom arguments to each application
 🛡️ **Run as Administrator** - Launch apps with elevated privileges when needed
 ⏱️ **Launch Delay** - Configure delay between launching multiple apps

+### Paste Shortcuts
+📋 **Instant Text Pasting** - Paste predefined text snippets with a keyboard shortcut
+✍️ **Multi-line Support** - Store and paste prompts, emails, code snippets, recipes, and more
+⚡ **Quick Access** - Skip clipboard managers and paste directly with your custom hotkey
+🔖 **Organized Templates** - Keep frequently used text organized and ready to paste

+### General Features
 🔍 **Hotkey Conflict Detection** - Warns when hotkeys conflict with existing shortcuts
 📤 **Import/Export** - Share or backup your shortcuts configuration
 💾 **Persistent Settings** - Your shortcuts are automatically saved and loaded